+In 2023 I started a new role as Assistant Educational Psychologist for a local authority.
 My enthusiasm for spreading a culture which enables individuals with disabilities to thrive and enjoy life is fostered by my twelve years of experience working in special needs schools.
 I feel privileged to have spent a number of years teaching young people with Special Educational Needs and Disabilities (SEND), and my passion for this field has led me to undertake a Masters Qualification in Psychology, with a view to pursuing a Doctorate in Educational Psychology in the future.
 I have a keen interest in the application of research and evidence-based practice to optimise quality of life.

 Whilst being in teaching and senior leadership roles I often reflected on how Continuing Practice Development (CPD) should be informed by the people it is designed to support.
 Having, myself, undertaken NAC courses and accessing the NAC guidance, I was struck by how sensitively the realities of the lives of people with complex disabilities have been framed in order to successfully promote recognition, reflection and action.
 This instilled a strong desire to volunteer to be part of the team which has such respectful values and goals and to support in the production of emotionally enriching tools.